tashdidfahim/tashdidfahim/README.md

 Hola a todas!
 - 👋 I’m @tashdidfahim
-- 👀 Have little bit interested on coding
+- 👀 Have a little bit interested on coding
-- 🌱 I’m currently learning python
+- 🌱 Currently learning python
 - 📫 Reach me on: https://www.linkedin.com/in/tashdidfahim/